Summary of Non Destructive Testing

 This method uses a transducer to introduce high frequency sound waves into a material to detect imperfections.
 In the pulse echo technique, reflections (echoes) from internal imperfections or geometrical surfaces are returned to a receiver, providing images of a defect.

-The advantages of ultrasonic test are:
+The advantages of ultrasonic testing are:

 – High sensitivity, which permits the detection of minute cracks